High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization: Theoretical guarantee

 \section{Theoretical guarantee}

-In this section, we provide a theoretical foundation for the confidence interval~\eqref{eq_CI_ASGD} constructed using the $t$-distribution.
+In this section, we provide the theoretical guarantee for the confidence interval~\eqref{eq_CI_ASGD} constructed using the $t$-distribution.
 Recall that we consider a \emph{high level of confidence} where the noncoverage level $\alpha$ can be potentially very small or decrease with the total sample size (or dimension).
 This level of validation requires a more stringent guarantee than just showing that

 which can be derived from the convergence of relevant statistics in distribution as shown in other works.
 Our focus is to establish the bound of the relative error of coverage